imec-int/mix-mustachifier/README.md

 ![Header](http://mixbe.github.com/imindsmustache/img/header.jpg)

 To attract visitors to our booth at the [iMinds conference](http://iminds.creativemediadays.be "iMinds The Conference"), [Sam Decrock](https://github.com/samdecrock) and [Matthias De Geyther](https://github.com/matthiasdg), both working at [MiX](http://mix.iminds.be "MiX"), cooked up this nifty moustachify app.
 Visitors could take a picture of themselves with the built-in camera of a laptop.
 It would then draw a moustache under their nose and apply an Instagram like effect.
-They could then user the controller on the tablet to enter their twitter username and publish it on our wall (our 55" television screen) and/or to twitter.
+They could then use the controller on the tablet to enter their twitter username and publish it on our wall (our 55" television screen) and/or to twitter.

 ## How to use